-Speaking more broadly, there is something to be said about the simplification of logos, a move that has largely been attributed to the desire of brands to use the same logo more seamlessly across multiple format – i.e., on Instagram, billboards, and shopping bags, etc., alike.
-In this way, creative director Thierry Brunfaut wrote for Fast Co., the adoption of bare bones branding “is just good business.”
+Speaking more broadly, there is something to be said about the simplification of logos, a move that has largely been attributed to the desire of brands to use the same logo more seamlessly across multiple formats – from digital platforms like e-commerce and Instagram to tangible mediums, such as billboards and shopping bags, etc. In this way, Base Design creative director Thierry Brunfaut wrote for Fast Co., the adoption of bare bones branding “is just good business.”

 The widespread adoption of newly sans-serif-centric logos is also likely due (at least in part) to the reliance of the same handful of individuals’ or companies and their aesthetics.
 Famed graphic designer Peter Saville, for instance, created both Calvin Klein and Burberry’s new logos and related branding.
 German creative firm Bureau Borsche was responsible for Balenciaga and Rimowa’s rebrands, as well as recent bland-centric revamps for menswear site Highsnobiety and Nike.
 The list of commonalities goes on, just as it does elsewhere in fashion.

-Beyond that, the uniformity in design is part of the larger approach to modern fashion, which is becoming more formulaic, corporate, and spread sheet-driven.
-Because a sizable number of fashion brands are owned by publicly-listed parent companies, the stakes, from a bottom line perspective are higher, and as a result, they tend to be increasingly risk averse.
-Thus, much of what they produce – from garments to branding – is the product of trend forecasting and careful metrics.
+Beyond that, the uniformity in design is almost certainly a symptom of the larger approach to modern fashion, which is becoming more formulaic and corporate.
+Amid an increase in industry consolidation, a growing number of fashion brands are owned by publicly-listed parent companies, making the stakes higher from a revenue growth point of view.
+As a result, these companies tend to be run in an increasingly-risk-averse manner (compared to more independently run and independently minded entities).
+Therefore, much of what the industry’s big, conglomerate-owned companies produce – from high-margin accessories to their meticulously-crafted brand messaging – is the product of things like trend forecasting and careful metrics.